Short for Super T-Spin Double. This setup yields 2 T-Spin Doubles.

 STSDs can be stacked on top of one another.
 Not very practical to use in a real game unless you somehow get more than 4 Ts in a row (impossible).

 As an aside, these patterns can be used to create baseless STSDs.

 Baseless STSDs can be a way to fix a TSD with a bad overhang:

 キングクリムゾン.
-King Crimson is a TST built on top of a STSD.
+King Crimson is a TST built on top of an STSD.
 Seldomly used.

-This technique would be one way to fix a field like the third picture below that formed after a TST like the one shown on the first picture below.
-Building a King Crimson in this case would not really be recommended because you would be using a lot of Ts on your stack while building a setup that will use 3 Ts:
+This technique would be one way to fix a field like the third picture below formed after a TST like the one shown in the first picture below.
+Building a King Crimson, in this case, would not be recommended because you would be using a lot of Ts on your stack while building a setup that will use 3 Ts:

-A better way would be to fix the above field would be sliding in a L.
+A better way would be to fix the above field would be sliding in an L.

-The lines cleared in the first TSD is marked yellow, and the lines cleared in the second TSD is marked orange.
+The lines cleared in the first TSD are marked yellow, and the lines cleared in the second TSD are marked orange.
 Because blocks in the second TSD can be filled in later, you can incorporate donation techniques for the first TSD.

-Once you become familiar with the lines that the STSD itself clears, you can consider doing a donation with STSD as a whole.
+Once you become familiar with the lines that the STSD itself clears, you can consider donating with STSD as a whole.
 Some examples: